Complete HGV Driver Guide UK – Training, CPC & Driving Laws

 🚚 Category C — Class 2 HGV Licence

-A Class 2 HGV licence (Category C) allows you to drive rigid vehicles over 3.5 tonnes without a trailer.
-This includes delivery lorries, refuse trucks, tankers and tipper trucks.
-Most new HGV drivers start with a Class 2 licence.
+A Class 2 HGV licence, also known as Category C, allows you to drive rigid vehicles over 3.5 tonnes.
+This includes delivery lorries, refuse trucks, tankers, tippers and many local distribution vehicles.

 Class 2 Key Facts: